11 Different Types of Dog Collars

 Share with your friends 🥹!

-There are so many different types of dog collars out there that it can be overwhelming to figure out which one is right for your pup.
+There are so many dog collars that figuring out which is right for your pup can be overwhelming.

 Dog collars are meant to show off your dog’s personality, but they also have many practical uses, such as helping you keep track of your dog with ID tags and using them to keep your dog on a leash.

-In this article, we’ll look at 11 different types of dog collars that you can choose from, each with its pros and cons to find the perfect one for your four-legged friend!
+In this article, we’ll look at 11 types of dog collars you can choose from, each with its pros and cons to find the perfect one for your four-legged friend!

 1. Head Dog Collars

 The head dog collar is the most common type of dog collar.
-It is a simple band that goes around your dog’s neck and has a leash attachment.
+It is a simple band around your dog’s neck and has a leash attachment.

 Head collars are great for dogs who pull on the leash or tend to lunge at other dogs or people.